reinteractive-open/installfest_guides/source/guides/installfest/cheat_sheet.md

 			<p>Your database is updated overtime as you apply each migration.
 Eg. It started off with nothing in it, now it has a table with a title column and a body column. </p>
 			<p><i>rake routes </i></p>
 			<p>
 				The rake routes command will give you a list of all your defined routes.
-This can be used to find routing problems or give you an overview of the URLs in an your app.
+This can be used to find routing problems or give you an overview of the URLs in an app.
 			</p>
 		</td>
 	</tr>